STATEMENT.

 About.

-Fix the Framework is a coalition of think tanks, economists and campaigners who are fed up with short-termist politics.
+Fix the Framework is a coalition of think tanks and campaigners who are fed up with short-termist politics.

 Our statement is our foundation.
 All signatories agree to the principle of OBR reform.
 However, within our coalition, there are a variety of views and ideas about how this should and could be done.
 Fix the Framework Coalition provides the platform for these views to be shared.
 We are interested in practical and possible solutions to the challenges presented by the OBR.
 If you are interested in signing up, publishing your position or learning more, please do get in touch.